 A computer family may refer to any of the following:

-1. A computer family is a category of computers with the same designs and microprocessors that are compatible with each other.
-A good example of different computer families are the IBM or PC family versus the Apple or Mac family of computers.
+1. A computer family is a category of computers with similar designs and microprocessors that are compatible.
+While not all computer families have successive generations, they do share the same architecture.
+Examples of different computer families are the IBM or PC family versus the Apple or Mac family of computers.

 2. In general, a family is a group of products that have similarities, are compatible, or made by the same manufacturer.
-For example, the Intel Pentium II computer processors are in the same family of processors, as they have similar instruction and are compatible with each other.
+For example, the Intel Pentium II computer processors are in the same family of processors, as they have similar instructions and are compatible.
+Similarly, the Apple iPad family of products has many variations of a similar product, including the iPad Pro, iPad Air, and iPad Mini.